-It is intended that the WRC's existing appeal functions will apply to a new cohort of employees covered under the General Scheme (i.e. those applying under the Employer Deemed Insolvent Application and Historical Deemed Insolvent Application).
-Head 26 sets out certain restrictions to this appeal function.
+It is intended that the WRC's existing appeal functions will apply to a new cohort of employees covered under the Bill (i.e. those applying under the Deemed Insolvent process and Historical Deemed Insolvent process).
+Section 10 of the Bill sets out certain restrictions to this appeal function.